xFrah/ACSAI-obsidian/Linear Algebra/Matrix.md

 ## Interpretation:
 - n column [[Vectors|vectors]] in a real-valued M-dimensional space.
 - m row vectors in a real-valued N-dimensional space.
+- Transformations, each column are new basis vectors.

 ## Identity/Diagonal Matrix: